Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: MODEL AND SIMULATION

-We consider a system composed of two spherical NPs in the vicinity of an oppositely charged PE, as illustrated in Fig.~\ref{fig:fig1}.
-The system is immersed in a monovalent electrolyte solution (salt, protons, and hydroxyl ions) maintained at pH $7$.
-The electrostatic interactions in the system are characterized by the Bjerrum length, $\ell_B = q^2/4\pi \varepsilon\varepsilon_0k_B T$, which represents the distance at which the electrostatic interaction between two unit charges ($q$) equals the thermal energy ($k_B T$).
-We use a fixed Bjerrum length of $\ell_B = 0.72$ nm in all simulations, corresponding to the dielectric properties of water at room temperature.
-Here, $\varepsilon$ and $\varepsilon_0$ denote the dielectric constant of the solvent and the vacuum permittivity, respectively.
-We simulated a cubic box with a linear size of $80\ell_B$ with periodic boundary conditions.
-A set of 256 base groups (positive sites) with dissociation constant $pK_b$ are uniformly distributed over each spherical shell ($3\ell_B$) and are firmly attached to them according to the electron distribution in the Thomson problem~\cite{tp06}.
+A set of 256 base groups (positive sites) with dissociation constant $pK_b$ is uniformly distributed over each spherical shell ($3\ell_B$) and firmly attached to them according to the electron distribution in the Thomson problem~\cite{tp06}.
 The PE is modeled as a bead-spring chain of $N$ weak acid groups (negative sites) with a dissociation constant $pK_a$~\cite{Baschnagel2000, Glotzer2002, KROGER2004, Peter2009}.
 Here, an acid/base refers to particles that can acquire a $q=[0, \mp 1]$ charge.
 The NPs and PE are allowed to exchange ions with an electrolyte solution, although exhibiting overall electroneutrality.
 The ionizable groups undergo reactions $A^0 \rightleftharpoons A^- + H^+$ and $B^0 \rightleftharpoons B^+ + OH^-$, respectively as developed by Curk and Lujiten~\cite{curk_accelerated_2022}.
 For simplicity, we also assume that the monomers, surface sites, and solution mobile ions are of the same size ($2r=\ell_B$).
 In this method, the velocity-Verlet algorithm updates the system configurations, while CR-MC moves are employed to sample the ionization states~\cite{curk_charge_2021,curk_accelerated_2022}.
-To compare with the constant charge (CC) approximation, we assign fixed charges corresponding to the average ionization states observed in the CR simulations.
-Specifically, in the CC setup, each nanoparticle (NP) is modeled as a sphere with radius $4\ell_B$, bearing a constant charge equal to the average charge of an NP in the CR case.
-Likewise, each PE monomer is assigned a fixed charge equal to its average CR charge.
-The CC simulations are carried out using molecular dynamics under the same integration scheme and system parameters as the CR simulations.
-Counterions are included in both setups to maintain overall charge neutrality.
-All simulations were performed in reduced units with a time step of $0.005\tau$, using a Langevin thermostat with a damping constant of $1.0\tau$ to maintain the temperature at $T=1.0$.